hyejung0/wait_for_test_v11/SAP/SAP_v1.md

 So it’s important that we balance out any confounding variable for those who are being randomized at each time point.

+## Actual data for first 2 randomization

+In my dataset, we have 78,689 patients who quality this entry criteria.

+For k=1 (day 0, day 1\], 1st randomization:

+- All 78,689 patients are randomized to either wait or not wait with equal probability.
+In our target trial emulation, if the 1L therapy date is observed on Day 0, the patient is randomized to “not wait” (A_1=1); if not, they are randomized to “wait” (A_1=0).
+- In the dataset, 86 patients started 1L therapy on the same day, meaning they were randomized to “not wait,” while 78,603 were randomized to “wait.”
+Due to the decision rule, randomization stops for the 86 patients randomized to not wait.
+- Among the 78,603 patients who were randomized to W on first day, 156 people received the valid test by the end of day 1.
+This information is our **tailoring variable**.
+These 156 people will be automatically assigned to “wait” starting day 2, and will not be randomized going forward.
+Only the remaining 78,447 people will be randomized in day 2.

+For k=2 (day 1, day 2\], 2nd randomization:

+- The 78,447 patients are randomized to wait or not wait with equal probability.
+In the dataset, 73 patients started 1L therapy on Day 2, meaning they were randomized to ET, while 78,374 were randomized to W.
+- Among the 78,374 randomized to W, 280 got the test result back by the end of day 2.
+These won’t be randomized next day.
+Only the remaining, 78,094 patients will be randomized in day 3.

+## problem with this scheme

+We need to adjust for confounding among individuals who are randomized at each time point.
+Previously, I discussed this with Wally and identified CMP, CBC, ECOG, gender, smoking status, histology, race/ethnicity, and age at baseline as confounders.
+Most of the time-fixed variables are observed; however, the time-varying variables are typically not observed at the beginning of each randomization period for use in IPW.
+This makes sense because our current randomization occurs on a daily basis, and most patients do not have lab values measured every day.
+Therefore, we decided to examine the measurement intervals for these time-varying variables.
+We grouped these intervals into 6-day periods and then identified the most recent week in which a lab value was observed for each person randomized during that week.
+For example, consider albumin.
+We examined all individuals randomized on any day during the first week (i.e., days 0 through 6 from time zero).
+This should include everyone, since our method requires all participants to be randomized at time zero.
+Next, we determined the most recent time at which an albumin measurement was taken.
+If an albumin measurement was taken during that same interval, then the latest observed week is recorded as week 1; if there was no albumin measurement for a person, it is recorded as NA.
+Similarly, for randomization in week 3, we selected all patients randomized during that week and determined the week in which their most recent albumin measurement was recorded.
+For some patients, the measurement may have been taken during week 3, week 2, week 1, or not at all.

+We display this for all time-varying variables in the figures below.
+As you can see, there are lots of missing for all of them.
+The most observed variable is BMI. **Tom thinks now that we need to abandon this project because we hardly ever observe important confounding variables for deciding ET vs. W.**

+![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-1.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-2.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-3.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-4.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-5.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-6.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-7.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-8.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-9.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-10.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-11.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-12.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-13.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-14.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-15.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-16.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-17.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-18.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-19.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-20.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-21.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-22.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-23.png)![Longitudinal plot of expected value of body composition over time (year).
+The body compositions where the baseline age was significant are shown.
+Each subfigure belongs to a body composition, and the panels are provided for a fixed baseline age.](SAP_v1_files/figure-gfm/fig-percent_missing-24.png)

 # Data Structure